kruorama/5_lang_frequency/README.md

 * Uses only word characters for analysis
 * Will return an error if fails to read file
 * Will return an error if there are no words in file
-* If there are less then 10 different words in the text, will print and additional message stating the number of different words.
+* If there are less different words in the text then there are to display, will print and additional message stating the number of different words.

 ### How to launch